stezkmil/SceneDebugger/README.md

 # SceneDebugger
 Lightweight visualizer/debugger of 3D data with a multi-frame capability.
-You just need to have something like this in your clipboard and then you just hit the Paste rom Clipboard button in the app gui:
+You just need to have something like this in your clipboard and then you just hit the Paste From Clipboard button in the app gui:

 ```
 framestart()